-NESSHI is conducted by a European network of researchers in scientometrics, sociology of science, and domain specialists in neuromarketing, neuroeconomics and neurophilosophy.
-Among the studies produced and under way, Levallois et al., “Translating upwards” (2012) is a collaboration with researchers from Duke University and Caltech published in Nature Reviews Neuroscience.
+An early analysis of how the broader field of neuroeconomics developed is provided in Levallois et al. (2012) “Translating upwards” published in Nature Reviews Neuroscience.
 It offers the first empirical study of neuroeconomics as an interdisciplinary community of scientists, demonstrating the progress and limitations in the integration of different scientific milieus into one new knowledge domain.